Teaching, Performance, Composition.

 Member of the Percussive Arts Society

-I write reviews for Percussive Notes, the offical journal for the Percussive Arts Society.
+I write reviews for Percussive Notes, the official journal for the Percussive Arts Society.

 The Heartland Jazz Trio - Visit the Heartland Jazz Trio Page

-I have been on several search committies for the Music Department, as well as University Committies including the Academic Appeals Committee, the Masters of Liberal Studies Committee, the Convocation Committee, and many others.
+I have been on several search committees for the Music Department, as well as University Committees including the Academic Appeals Committee, the Masters of Liberal Studies Committee, the Convocation Committee, and many others.